-this is the information page on what binding styles serve what purpose in commercial printing
+Which binding styles serve what purposes in Australia commercial magazine printing

-So, you’re not sure which binding method best suits your needs.
-Well, the good news is you wouldn’t be the only person in that position.
-We have added this page to try and clean up some of the confusion surrounding book binding.
-While you are more than welcome to call us at any point in time, in the below text we has described each book binding method, demonstrated where it should be used and added a link in the headlines so you can deferrer away from the page and look at one book binding method at a time.
+So, you’re not sure which magazine binding method best suits your magazine printing needs.
+Well, the good news is you wouldn’t be the only one.
+We have added this page to try and clean up some of the confusion surrounding magazine binding; a while you are more than welcome to call us at any point in time, in the below we have described each magazine binding method, explain where they should be used and have added the links in each headlines so you can deferrer away from this magazine binding page and look at one any one magazine binding method at a time.

 How should you choose between different binding styles?

 There's no need to guess.
-Our dedicated print team will look at your quantity, size and purpose and advise you on which binding process is best suited to your magazine printing needs.
-Our magazine print Account Managers can help you determine if Perfect Binding, PUR Binding or Saddle Stitching is the right binding process for you.
+Our dedicated magazine print team will look at your magazine printing quantity, size and the purpose and advise you on which binding process is best suited to your magazine printing needs.
+Our Magazine Print Account Managers can help you determine if Perfect Binding, PUR Binding or Saddle Stitching Magazine Binding is the best magazine binding process for you.

-If you're considering making an order, the best thing to do is to contact our team here with any questions and we'll come back to you same day for a chat..
+If you're considering magazine printing, the best thing to do is contact us with any questions you may have and we'll come back to you same day for a detailed conversation.

 Perfect binding is the process of glueing the inner pages edges into a combined spine within the cover.
 It is suitable for light usage, and has the disadvantage that single pages may fall out with a long time with heavy use.
 It's cost effective and suitable for most book print jobs.
 Burst binding, on the other hand, has notches or perforations in the spine which allows better penetration by the glue.
 Another significant advantage is that the spine edge is not milled like the above perfect binding, leaving the signatures intact and reducing the possibility of pages tearing out.
 That means burst bound magazines have better strength and durability than perfect bound magazines.